If you have concerns or are unhappy about any of our services, you have the right to complain and to have your complaint investigated.

 The boroughs of Hounslow and Richmond have commissioned different providers to offer an NHS complaints advocacy service to residents of both boroughs.

 Hounslow borough have commissioned VoiceAbility to offer support and guidance when making a complaint about NHS treatment and care.
 This service can offer support in drafting letters of complaint, or by attending meetings with you.
 The local ICAS office can be contacted on 0300 330 5454, by emailing firstname.lastname@example.org or by visiting www.voiceability.org

 Richmond borough have commissioned Cambridge House to offer support and guidance when making a complaint about NHS treatment and care.
 This service can offer support in drafting letters of complaint, or by attending meetings with you.
 The local office can be contacted on 0207 358 7007, by emailing Richmond@ch1889.org or visit their website www.ch1889.org

 If you are not happy with the response to your complaint, you can ask the Parliamentary and Health Service Ombudsman to undertake an independent review of your case.
 There will be information about this in the formal response you receive.
 You can contact the Ombudsman via their helpline 0345 015 4033, by email email@example.com or by writing to the Ombudsman at Millbank Tower, Millbank, London, SW1P 4QP.
 Further information is also available at www.ombudsman.org.uk

 Complaints can be made directly to the Patient Experience and Involvement Manager, on 0208 973 3100.
 Alternatively you can speak with a member of the Patient Advice Liaison Service (PALS) on freephone 0800 953 0363 or by emailing firstname.lastname@example.org.

-For further information regarding Hounslow and Richmond Community Healthcare NHS Trust complaints service, please read our Complaints leaflet which can be downloaded below.
+For further information regarding Hounslow and Richmond Community Healthcare NHS Trust complaints service, please read our Complaints leaflet.